-Chapter 3: Installation
+Chapter 4: Installation

 This chapter of the Gamry Instruments Inc. Reference 3000 Operator's Manual covers normal installation of the Reference 3000.
-We assume the Reference 3000 is installed as part of a Gamry Framework-based electrochemical measurement system containing a Microsoft Windows®-compatible computer.
+We assume the Reference 3000 is installed as part of a Gamry Framework-based electrochemical measurement system containing computer with Microsoft Windows® 10 or higher (64-bit version only).